 Hi.
 I’m Leila, a freelance writer based in south-central British Columbia.
 I write news and feature articles for trade magazines, consumer magazines, and online media.
-I specialize in writing about technology and education, although I enjoy writing about business, animals, and other topics.
+I specialize in writing about technology and education.

 I’m a frequent contributor to CampusTechnology.com and THEJournal.com.
 Other publications I’ve written for include EContentMag.com, Pet Product News International magazine, Citizen Pet magazine, North of 50 magazine, and the Calgary Herald newspaper.

-In addition to articles, I write technical and business documents, including computer hardware and software manuals, online help, website content, training materials, and reports.
+In addition to articles, I write case studies, white papers, and other technical and business documents, including computer hardware and software manuals, online help, website content, training materials, and reports.

 My background is in education and technology.
 I have a Bachelor of Education degree and was a grade six classroom teacher for a while before changing careers to become a technical writer.
 During my 12-year tech writing career, I wrote award-winning computer documentation and served for one year as President of the Alberta Chapter of the Society for Technical Communication.
-I switched to freelance writing four years ago.
+I’ve been making my living as a freelance writer since 2009.

 If you would like to see my full resume, you can find it on LinkedIn.